Gilbert Livingston Wilson: Career

 As a student of Alfred Jenks, Wilson became a doctoral candidate in anthropology at the University of Minnesota in 1910.
 He received his degree in 1916 with his dissertation, Agriculture of the Hidatsa: An Indian Interpretation, This work is a classic of northern Plains ethnography, and is still used by scholars today to gain insights into traditional Hidatsa farming practices.

+Personal life

+Wilson married Ada Myers of Springfield in 1909 and had one child, who died suddenly in early adulthood.

+Later life and death

+Later in life, Wilson was both a pastor in Stillwater, Minnesota, as well as a professor of anthropology at Macalester College in Saint Paul, where he also served as pastor.

 Wilson died on June 8, 1930, and his wife donated his works to the Minnesota Historical Society.